michaelloughnane/bitcamp-devops-6-course/responses/00_explain-gh-script.md

 });
 ```

 Okay, that doesn't seem so hard.
-Now that we know how to do it with Octokit let's take a look at how to use GitHub Script to create an issue comment:
+Now that you know how to do it with Octokit, take a look at how to use GitHub Script to create an issue comment:

 **my-workflow.yml**